Mehmetyaz/tson/README.md

 - Space-based separation
 - Smart quote selection reduces escaping

+## Performance

+**Theory vs Practice**: Theoretically, TSON should parse faster than JSON since each value's type is known upfront, eliminating type detection overhead.
+However, in practice, we haven't achieved this theoretical speed advantage.

+**JSON's Optimization Legacy**: JSON parsers have been heavily optimized over decades, making them extremely efficient.
+Our current TSON implementation hasn't reached that level of optimization yet.

+**Priority Statement**: Performance was not the primary goal of TSON.
+The main objectives are:

+- **Token reduction** (15-30% fewer tokens for LLM efficiency)
+- **Streaming capability** (progressive parsing for real-time applications)
+- **Readability** (human-friendly format)

+**Current Status**: No comprehensive performance optimization or code quality review has been conducted yet.
+The current implementations prioritize correctness and feature completeness over speed.

+**Future Work**: Performance improvements and code quality enhancements are planned for future releases once the format stabilizes and core functionality is complete across all target languages.

 ## Documentation

 📖 **For complete documentation, examples, and detailed syntax rules, see [TSON.md](docs/TSON.md)**

+🎯 **For real-world use cases and practical examples, see [Real-World Scenarios](docs/scenarios.md)**

 ## Using TSON with LLMs